vinodmk/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](./PA1_template_files/figure-html/unnamed-chunk-13-1.png)

-From the char its clear that there is more walking around on weekends when comared to weekdays.
+From the chart its clear that there is more walking around on weekends when comared to weekdays.